AyaanSRobot/Gazebo_simulation/README.md

 ### What does the master.launch.py do?
 TODO: Descripe which commands I run, and how to run them without the launch file.
 And what they do / why are they needed
+TODO: Exsplain Gazebo topics and how to connect to ROS
 ### Run Gazebo
 Note: Ubuntu 24.04 running with wayland have an issue.
 As stated [here](https://gazebosim.org/docs/harmonic/troubleshooting/#wayland-issues) the workaround is to run with the prefix `QT_QPA_PLATFORM=xcb`.
 ```sh